 How will the transition occur?

-If the membership adopts the new Bylaws, the incumbent officers and councillors under the current constitution will transition into new roles as Directors for the remaining duration of their term.
+The incumbent officers and councillors under the current constitution will transition into new roles as Directors for the remaining duration of their term.
 New directors will be elected to fill vancancies and achieve the staggered 4×4 model.

 3 incumbent president; 4 incumbent president-elect; 5 incumbent secretary-treasurer;